oeh-tnf/JKU-Games-Page/00_lan.md

 ## Highlights of the LAN-Area
 * Room for up to 60 PCs
-* An ever-growing VR- and Console-Area
+* An ever-growing VR and Console Area
 * Try new games in the Game Dev Area
+* Move your body in the Just Dance Area

 We usually have enough space for all PC players, so you do not need to reserve a place.
 Still, if you want to make absolutely sure that you are not transporting your 50kg machine here in vain, you can grab a free reservation below.
 People that have